American elk finally freed from tire stuck around his neck for two years

 Between May and June 2021, the rangers tried to approach him four times, without success.

-The area being wild, the male was “difficult to find, and even harder to approach”.
+The area being wild, the male was “hard to find, and even harder to approach”.

-The elk probably had the tire stuck around its neck “when it was very young” or “during the winter, when it loses its antlers,” according to Scott Murdoch.
+The elk probably had the tire stuck around its neck “when he was very young” Where “during the winter, when it loses its antlers “, according to Scott Murdoch.

-The happy ending mishap “underscores the need for residents to live responsibly with wildlife,” the Colorado Department of Parks and Wildlife said.
+This happy ending mishap “emphasizes the need for residents to live responsibly with consideration for wildlife”, recalled the Colorado Department of Parks and Wildlife.

-Residents are advised to ensure that their property “is free of obstacles in which animals can become entangled or injured” such as “volleyball nets and, yes, tires”.
+It is recommended that residents ensure that their property “be free of obstacles in which animals may become entangled or injured” like the “volleyball nets and, yes, tires”.